Crawford Pasco: Retirement

 Pasco retired in Melbourne and became a founder member of the Victorian branch of the Royal Geographical Society of Australasia in 1884, he was chairman of the first Antarctic Exploration Committee.

 In 1885, he published Early exploration of Australia.
 In 1897 he published A Roving Commission, a vivid account of his naval life.

 Family

 Crawford Pasco (1818–1898) was the youngest son of Rear Admiral John Pasco and his wife Rebecca, née Penfold.

-He was married twice, first to Mary Elizabeth Emmett, daughter of Henry James Emmett and Mary Elizabeth Thompson, née Townsend, After the death of his first wife he married Francis Emily Barker, daughter of Dr. Thomas Barker and Francis Alicia née Lauder of Melbourne.
+He was married twice, first to Mary Elizabeth Emmett, daughter of Henry James Emmett and Mary Thompson née Townsend.
+After the death of his first wife he married Francis Emily Barker, daughter of Dr. Thomas Barker and Francis Alicia née Lauder of Melbourne.